Inebriateduck/RedEye_Pipeline/README.md

 2. On line 15, replace 'Input pathway' with your desired input *folder* pathway.
 3. on line 16, replace 'Output pathway' with your desired output *folder* pathway.

-   *Note: pathways must use "/" not "\", if you copy the pathway in windows you'll need to replace the "\" characters.*
+   *Note: pathways must use forward, not backslashes.
+If you have copied the pathway from a windows directory, replace the backslashes*
 5. On lines 110 and 111, input the desired first and last initials
 6. On line 114, replace the "PMIDs_" with where you would like to begin naming the output file (This function preserves the base name of the file and adds a date to the output)
 7. Run the script (My preferred shortcut is Ctrl + Shift + Enter)